How to Become an Electrician: 6 Basic Steps to Journeyman Status

 - Testing and inspecting electrical systems and components for problems by using special devices

-At the beginning of your apprenticeship, you'll be performing very basic tasks.
+You'll perform very basic tasks at the beginning of your apprenticeship.
 But you will gradually get to carry out more and more complex tasks as you refine your skills and practical understanding of relevant concepts.
 By the end of your apprenticeship, you will likely be capable of performing a full range of construction- and maintenance-related electrical work at the journeyperson level.

 6. Get licensed or certified in your state and/or municipality (if required)